isaced/flarum-ext-email-verification-switch/README.md

 # Email verification switch
-Disable new registered user email verification.
+Disable new registered user email verification, will be activated automatically.

 # Installation